-This section applies to an NSRP configuration where you paired two security devices into two virtual security device (VSD) groups, with each physical device being the primary in one group and the backup in the other.
+This section describes the steps for upgrading-with no downtime-an NSRP configuration where you paired two security devices into two virtual security device (VSD) groups, with each physical device being the primary in one group and the backup in the other.
+Such an upgrade is supported for identical devices only, and for the platforms listed in Table 2.
+These steps are also valid when you follow the information shown in Table 1 on page 10, but a no-downtime upgrade is not guaranteed.

 To upgrade, you first have to fail over one of the devices so that only one physical device is the primary of both VSD groups.
 You then upgrade the backup device first and the primary device second.